rfshelley/Documentation/code-review-guidelines.rst

 Do not create overly-broad subscriptions.

-A SmartApp that is subscribed to every location event will execute excessively, and is rarely necessary.
+A SmartApp that is subscribed to every location Event will execute excessively, and is rarely necessary.
-Instead, create subscriptions specific to the event you are interested in.
+Instead, create subscriptions specific to the Event you are interested in.

 If you're creating a service manager for a LAN-connected device, be sure to :ref:`subscribe to the device search target <lan_device_discovery>`.